maelfabien/maelfabien.github.io/_posts/2020-5-26-speech_reco.md

 We should then normalize the features extracted to avoid mismatches across samples with mean and variance normalization.

-## Acoustic model $ P(X \mid W) $
+## Acoustic model $$ P(X \mid W) $$

 The acoustic model is a complex model, usually based on Hidden Markov Models and Artificial Neural Networks, modeling the relationship between the audio signal and the phonetic units in the language.

-In isolated word/pattern recognition, the acoustic features (here $Y$) are used as an input to a classifier whose rose is to output the correct word.
+In isolated word/pattern recognition, the acoustic features (here $$ Y $$) are used as an input to a classifier whose rose is to output the correct word.
 However, we take input sequence and should output sequences too when it comes to *continuous speech recognition*.

 ![image](https://maelfabien.github.io/assets/images/asr_6.png)